OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-25.md

 ## 2 Kings 25:27

-Now it came about in the thirty-seventh year of the exile of Jehoiachin king of Judah,
+It came about in the thirty-seventh year of the exile of Jehoiachin, king of Judah,
 on the twenty-seventh day of the twelfth month,
-that Evil-merodach king of Babylon, in the year that he became king,
+that Evil-merodach, king of Babylon, in the year that he became king,
-released Jehoiachin king of Judah from prison.
+released Jehoiachin, king of Judah, from prison.

 ## 2 Kings 25:28